 Your credibility is directly correlated to YOUR influence.
 YES, keep your project sponsor informed and engaged.
 Listen deeply and get all the advice you can.
 Ask them to come to your project kickoff and advocate for what you need at the senior level.
 AND never forget that the minute you have to start dropping names to get work done, your credibility suffers.

 Ask yourself: What relationships must I nurture to build more trust and influence?
 Before I escalate, how can I dig deeper to understand the push back I’m getting?
 How can I build deeper cross-functional peer relationships at my level?

 3. Inability to Answer the Obvious Questions (with a well articulated, concise answer)

-The project’s complicated and you’re all over the details.
+The project’s complicated or complex and you’re all over the details.
 You’ve got pivot tables for your pivot tables.
 There isn’t a question you can’t answer — given enough time and access to the right spreadsheet.
 But here’s where we see so many hard-working, well-meaning project managers get into trouble.
 They get lost in the data and find it hard to articulate answers to the obvious questions.

 Be sure you’re prepared to answer the big picture questions in any hallway conversation that may arise.

 Ask yourself: Is this project on-schedule?
 Do we need anything?
 Is this project still relevant given (insert the big strategic change that just happened here_______)?